 \section{Introduction}

 Let $\bfG$ be an inner form of ${\bf GL}_n$ ($n \geq 2$) over a local non-archimedean field $K$ and let $G = \bfG(K)$ be the group of its $K$-points.
 Let $\bfT \subseteq \bfG$ be a maximal elliptic unramified torus.
 Then $\bfT$ is uniquely determined up to $G$-conjugation and $T = \bfT(K) \cong L^\times$ where $L/K$ is the unramified extension of degree $n$.
-In \cite{CI_ADLV} we constructed a scheme $X$ over $\overline{\FF}_q$ with an action by $G \times T$, which can be seen as an analog over $K$ of a Deligne--Lusztig variety attached to $\bfT \subseteq \bfG$.
-As in the classical Deligne--Lusztig theory \cite{DeligneL_76}, this allows to attach to a smooth character $\theta \colon T \rightarrow \overline{\bQ}_\ell^\times$ the $\theta$-isotypic component $R_T^G(\theta)$ of the $\ell$-adic Euler characteristic of $X$, which is a smooth virtual $G$-representation.
-If $\theta$ is primitive (i.e., the Howe decomposition of $\theta$ has at most one member), we showed that $R_T^G(\theta)$ is irreducible supercuspidal and isomorphic to the representation attached to $(L/K,\theta)$ by Howe \cite{Howe_77}, and hence provides a geometric and purely local realization of the local Langlands and Jacquet--Langlands correspondences.
+Following an idea of Lusztig \cite{Lusztig_79}, in \cite{CI_ADLV} we constructed a scheme $X$ over $\overline{\FF}_q$ with an action by $G \times T$, which can be seen as an analogue of a Deligne--Lusztig variety for the $K$-groups $\bfT \subseteq \bfG$.
+As in classical Deligne--Lusztig theory \cite{DeligneL_76}, this allowed us to attach to a smooth character $\theta \colon T \rightarrow \overline{\bQ}_\ell^\times$ the corresponding isotypic component $R_T^G(\theta)$ of the $\ell$-adic Euler characteristic of $X$, a smooth virtual $G$-representation.
+In \cite{CI_ADLV}, we studied these objects when $\theta$ is primitive (i.e., the Howe decomposition of $\theta$ has exactly one member): we showed that $R_T^G(\theta)$ is irreducible supercuspidal and isomorphic to the representation attached to $(L/K,\theta)$ by Howe \cite{Howe_77}, and hence provides a geometric and purely local realization of the local Langlands and Jacquet--Langlands correspondences.

-These results indicate that $X$ and more generally, another schemes obtained by similar Deligne--Lusztig-type constructions for other reductive groups over $K$ allow a quite \emph{explicit}, \emph{purely local} and \emph{purely geometric} way to realize the local Langlands correspondence and/or some instances of automorphic induction for at least those irreducible representations of $\bfG$, whose L-parameter factors through an unramified torus.
-This is highly desirable, as the existing local proofs of the local Langlands correspondence are purely algebraic (e.g. via Bushnell--Kutzko types), and the existing geometric proofs tend to be very inexplicit and/or use global arguments (except for \cite{BoyarchenkoW_16}, which -- similar to \cite{CI_ADLV} -- only deals with primitive $\theta$).
-Moreover, an exact analog of the classical Deligne--Lusztig theory over non-archimedean local fields is highly interesting in its own right.
+These results indicate that $X$, and more generally other schemes obtained by similar Deligne--Lusztig-type constructions for other reductive groups over $K$, allow a quite \emph{explicit}, \emph{purely local}, and \emph{purely geometric} way to realize the local Langlands correspondence and/or some instances of automorphic induction for at least those irreducible representations of $\bfG$, whose L-parameter factors through an unramified torus.
+This is highly desirable, as the existing local proofs of the local Langlands correspondence are purely algebraic (e.g.\ via Bushnell--Kutzko types), and the existing geometric proofs tend to be very inexplicit and/or use global arguments (except for \cite{BoyarchenkoW_16}, which -- similar to \cite{CI_ADLV} -- only deals with primitive $\theta$).
+Moreover, an exact analogue of the classical Deligne--Lusztig theory over non-archimedean local fields is highly interesting in its own right.